poole/hyde/software.md

 * We recommend installing [Atom](https://atom.io) if you do not already have a preferred text editor; this website will also auto-detect your operating system.

-If you are working on macOS, you do not need to install any other software.

-#### Windows (only for optional third week)
+#### Command line tools for Windows (only for optional third week)

 If you would like to work with Git on the command line in the third week of class on a Windows laptop, also install [Git for Windows](https://gitforwindows.org).
-Please note that this installs Git Gui, which we will not use.
+Please note that this also installs Git Gui, which we will not use.

+#### Command line tools for macOS (only for optional third week)

+If you would like to work with Git on the command line in the third week of class on a Mac laptop, you will also need to install command line Git tools by clicking on "GitHub Desktop" in the top menu of the app, then selecting "Install Command Line Tool."
+You will then be able to access the software through Terminal, which you can locate by clicking on your Desktop, selecting "Go" in the menu at the top, and clicking on "Utilities."